Lumi-supercomputer/LUMI-training-materials/docs/2day-next/204-ObjectStorage.md

     -   As `s3cmd` knows only one set of authentication tokens, it is not needed to indicate which credentials should be used if the `~/.s3cfg` file is correct.
-E.g., listing all objects in the bucket "bucket" of project "46XXXXXXX" can be done with:
+E.g., listing all objects in the bucket "bucket" of project "46YXXXXXX" can be done with:

         ```
-        s3cmd ls --recursive s3://46XXXXXXX:bucket/
+        s3cmd ls --recursive s3://46YXXXXXX:bucket/
         ```

         so you need to specify - as one could expect as the bucket namespace is per project - the bucket and the project that contains the bucket.

+        If, however, the `~/.s3cfg` is not for the correct project if you have multiple projects, and you have created the `s3cmd` configuration files with the `lumio-conf` tool, then you can use

+        ```
+        s3cmd -c ~/.s3cfg-lumi-46BAAAAAA ls --recursive s3://46YXXXXXX:bucket/
+        ```

+        (assuming that you are a member of `project_46BAAAAAA` and want to use the access that `project_46YXXXXXX` has given to you in the previous section).

-    -   The `rclone` configuration file can contain multiple endpoints for multiple projects, so here we will also need to specify the endpoint from which the credentials should be used.
+    -   The `rclone` configuration file can contain multiple endpoints for multiple projects, so here we will always need to specify the endpoint from which the credentials should be used.
 Assume that a user in project 46BAAAAAA has been given read rights to the bucket "bucket" in project "46YXXXXXX" and has an endpoint `lumi-46BAAAAAA-private` configured, then that user can list the objects in that bucket with: